 The San Francisco Municipal Transportation Agency (SFMTA) oversees the city’s public transportation system.
 SFMTA was challenged to find a better solution for workflow automation to help drive its digitalization efforts.

-Getting K2 up and running would have required provisioning servers, writing a lot of code and would have taken a long time.
+They explored workflow automation options.
+One met their requirements but also involved a lot of coding, servers and too long of a deployment time.
 Then Gamble and SFMTA evaluated Nintex and recognized it would provide both superior ease of use and the ability to create complex workflows without code.
 These are major advantages for any organization, but particularly for those with significant automation needs and small IT teams.
 SFMTA standardized on Nintex for all its workflow automation and digital forms needs.

 Nintex in action at SFMTA